 In case you don’t know (and who doesn’t) Boracay is an example of unfettered tourism development consuming an exquisite island: trashing forests, building up beaches and robbing locals of their land and homes.
 But let’s stay positive. 🙂

 There’s still much to love about Boracay.
-And if, despite your opther options, you’re headed there, here’s a list of my best Boracay moments to weave into your holiday.
+If, despite your other options, you’re headed to this famous island, here’s a list of my best Boracay moments to weave into your holiday.

 When the crowds get to be too much, take to the water.
 Boracay’s explosive sunsets are magic on a boat.
 I wholeheartedly recommend a wild ride on one of the sailboats from Red Pirates Pub.
 It’ll set you back 800 pesos an hour, and it’ll be one of the highlights of your time in Boracay.